Guide: Your Optimal Free Prize Request in 2026

 The first circle is the most time-efficient.

-Start with actors who are already working with you or who have had a positive point of contact with your teams:
+Start with actors who already work with you or who have already had a positive point of contact with your teams:

 • current suppliers: caterer, printer, agency, IT service provider, mobility operator, partner venue